dtcc-platform/dtcc-docs/README.md

-# DTCC Doc
+# DTCC Docs

-DTCC Doc provides the common documentation for the DTCC Platform by sourcing and publishing the documentation for all DTCC Components.
+DTCC Docs provides the common documentation for the DTCC Platform by sourcing and publishing the documentation for all DTCC packages.

 This project is part the
 [Digital Twin Platform (DTCC Platform)](https://gitlab.com/dtcc-platform)